osmandapp/web/main/docs/user/personal/tracks/manage-tracks.md

 </Tabs>

 To open the folder menu, you need to:
-- *Android* - tap the 3-dot menu in the field with the required folder.
+- *Android* - tap the three-dot menu in the field with the required folder.
 - *iOS* - to make a long-tap the field of the folder.

 Actions: